nuxeo/nuxeo/server/README.md

 ### Available Maven profiles

- * sdk: build SDK distributions for use in Nuxeo IDE
  * qa, nightly: for internal use at Nuxeo (daily, internal, nightly builds)
  * tomcat, pgsql, mssql, oracle10g, oracle11g, oracle12c, oracle18c, monitor, mongodb, bench, perf: for internal use at Nuxeo (testing)